simonrapaka/ooccj_proj/Setup.md

 Select all the folders and copy them to your compiler directory

-All the folders starting with `bin`, `lib`, `include` etc should be highlighted once you have pasted the folders
+All the folders starting with `bin`, `lib`, `include` etc in your compiler directory should be highlighted once you have pasted the folders

 You can now start writing code and develop programs using the SDL library